oracle/python-oracledb/doc/src/user_guide/installation.rst

 4. In your integrated development environment (IDE) or terminal window, set the three environment variables used by the test program.

-  Simple :ref:`connection <connhandling>` to the database requires an Oracle Database `user name and password
+  A simple :ref:`connection <connhandling>` to the database requires an Oracle Database `user name and password
   <https://www.youtube.com/watch?v=WDJacg0NuLo>`_ and a database
   :ref:`connection string <connstr>`.
 Set the environment variables to your